BREAKING NEWS: California Reopens Salons Indoors

 BREAKING NEWS California Reopens Salons Indoors

 Hair salons, barbershops and nail salons are open indoors once again after more than four weeks following another lockdown in parts of the state.
 On Jan.
 25, 2021 the state went back to the previous color-coded monitoring system, “Blueprint for a Safer Economy”.
 This allows personal service businesses to open in all tiers.
 Currently, 54 counties are under the “Purple: Widespread” tier, which allows hair and nail salons to operate indoors at 25 percent capacity.

 On Dec.
 6, the state implemented a “Regional Stay At Home Order” which broke the state into five regions.
 Regions that had less than 15 percent ICU capacity were forced to close all non-essential businesses, mirroring the lockdown that happened statewide in March of 2020.
 At one point, four out of five regions were affected, which is roughly 98 percent of the state’s population.
 The region of Northern California was never required to close.

 Salons and barbershops were closed for months during the first lockdown implemented in March.
 Then, some counties were permitted to reopen businesses for a few weeks in July, but were forced to re-close under a new lockdown order.
 Days later, Gov. Newsom permitted stylists to resume operations outside under strict guidelines, but after input from the California State Board of Cosmetology & Barbering, services were limited and chemical services were restricted altogether.

-Over the past several weeks, stylists and industry leaders have taken to the streets protesting the second round of closures and advocating for the industry’s strong sanitation standards and the right to reopen safely.
+Stylists and industry leaders took to the streets protesting the second round of closures and advocating for the industry’s strong sanitation standards and the right to reopen safely.
 Click here to read more about the recent protests.

 To find out what tier your county is in, click here.
 Choose the county and specific industry to read more about reopening status, guidelines and how long the county will remain under that tier.